EigenSolver/Project_Euler/README.md

 # Project_Euler

-Repository for Project Euler
+Repository for Project Euler Started from 2017.

-Play, enjoy the charm of Python~
+Enjoy the pleasure of challenge.

+Language: Python/Julia/Mathematica